Welcome to the Keratoconus Center

 We have many patients who have successfully undergone these procedures and some of them would be happy to talk to you about their experiences.

 Who Is Best Qualified To Do A Cornea Transplant?

 The person most qualified to do a cornea transplant is an ophthalmologist fellowship trained in cornea transplant surgery.
 Transplant surgeons who have an academic interest in the advancement of knowledge on cornea transplantation are also members of the Castroviejo Cornea Society.
-For further information on Yaron S. Rabinowitz M.D, fellowship trained cornea transplant surgeon and member of the Castroviejo cornea society for the past 10 years.
-Click here to learn more about Dr. Rabinowitz
+For further information on Ronald N. Gaster M.D, fellowship trained cornea transplant surgeon and member of the cornea society.
+Click here to learn more about Dr. Gaster

 What Complications Can Occur?